Estimation under group actions: recovering orbits from invariants: Examples

 \begin{conjecture} Consider (homogeneous) cryo-EM with $\ZZ/L$ symmetry.
 For any $S \ge 2, F \ge 2, L \ge 2$, generic list recovery is possible at degree 3.
 Furthermore, it is possible at degree 2 if and only if $F < L$. \end{conjecture}

 In the case $F < L$, the molecule has not only $\ZZ/L$ symmetry, but $\textup{SO}(2)$ symmetry (about the same axis).
-In Appendix~\ref{app:symm} we also point out how our techniques can handle symmetric molecules \textit{on top} of heterogeneity.
+In Section~\ref{sec:sym-het} we also point out how our techniques can handle symmetric molecules on top of heterogeneity.